-Recommended Separation Distances between Portable and Mobile RF, Communications Equipment and This Equipment
+Recommended Separation Distances between Portable and Mobile RF Communications Equipment and the Device

-The equipment is intended for use in an electromagnetic environment in which radiated RF disturbance are controlled.
-The customer or the user of the device can help prevent electromagnetic interference by maintaining a minimum distance between portable and mobile RF communications equipment (transmitters) and the device as recommended below, according to the maximum output power of the communication equipment.
+The device is intended for use in an electromagnetic environment in which radiated RF disturbance are controlled.
+The customer or the user of device can help prevent electromagnetic interference by maintaining a minimum distance between portable and mobile RF communication equipment (transmitters) and device as recommended below, according to the maximum output power of the communication equipment.